30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Spin The Wheel (2023): A Unique Take on the Apocalypse

-Taking place in real-time, Spin the Wheel revolves around a group of strangers playing Russian Roulette with the Devil in order to save the world as it ends around them.
+Taking place in real-time, Spin the Wheel revolves around a group of strangers playing Russian Roulette with the Devil to save the world as it ends around them.

-As the tension ramps up to intolerable levels, what begins as an act of self-preservation for some, morphs into willingness to sacrifice for others in this game of no return.
+As the tension ramps up to intolerable levels, what begins as an act of self-preservation for some morphs into a willingness to sacrifice for others in this game of no return.

 Groundbreaking Indie Horror Films